-The day your braces come off is a time to celebrate.
+The day your braces or Invisalign come off is a time to celebrate.
 While it feels good to be able to eat your favorite foods and show off your beautiful smile, you should also keep in mind that this does not mean that your orthodontic treatment is over.
 A retainer is frequently prescribed following the removal of braces to help keep your teeth in their new alignment until the ligaments in your jaw strengthen.

 For some people, retainers must be worn for a few years, while others may need to wear them longer.
 Knowing how to care for this dental appliance helps you avoid mishaps such as broken wires so that you can preserve your newly straightened smile.